A Guide to Book Bands

 Year 6

-The Badger Learning collections team read all the books we select, have a strong understanding of how children develop as readers and have an unparalleled knowledge of children’s publishing to draw upon.
+At Badger Learning, our collections team reads and evaluates every book we select.
+We take into account many factors when banding books, such as vocabulary, narrative complexity, and themes, ensuring each book fits the right reading level.
+For confident readers, we carefully screen books to match both their reading age and emotional maturity.
+Our team have a strong understanding of how children develop as readers and have an unparalleled knowledge of children’s publishing to draw upon.
 When we work on levelling books we are constantly reading, comparing and contrasting ‘real’ books with scheme books and discussing this with each other to ensure that they represent a true progression in reading.
 We consider which features we feel push a book up or down in a band: perhaps the vocabulary is representative of Dark Blue but the narrative is complex enough to make a book really only accessible to the most confident readers in Year 5 reading at Dark Red?
 We take into account many factors depending upon the text; perhaps the reader would be required to have unexpected knowledge or insight to fully access the language or the narrative; and themes, like time travel, or devices, like parallel narratives, can render a book inaccessible to all but the most fluent reader; perhaps the text level is just right but the story unlikely to engage readers reading at this level.
 With each book we are asking, would a child reading at that level be able to access this text and what would challenge them?
 The answers to these questions are unique to each book.

 For confident and super-confident readers it is important that books are matched appropriately to their emotional maturity.
-For this reason, Badger Learning collate specific book collections for confident readers where extra emphasis is put on the content being absolutely spot on and not inappropriate for their chronological age even though the reading age is higher.
+For this reason, Badger Learning collate specific book collections for Confident and Fluent Readers where extra emphasis is put on the content being absolutely spot on and not inappropriate for their chronological age even though the reading age is higher.
+When choosing titles for children reading at greater depth, we are looking for contemporary and classic books that are really special, those captivating reads that absolutely offer the intrinsic rewards that will create lifelong book lovers.

 What books are suitable for struggling readers in KS2?

-Black and Black Plus levels are for truly confident and gifted readers in Year 6, (super-confident in Year 5), and although they may only be suitable for a very select group of readers, these children require stimulating books that stretch and challenge them and keep them wanting to read at this critical time.
-An important part of our role, which is only possible because we read every book within our collections, is to screen out books with inappropriate themes or language for primary school-aged children.
+Black and Black Plus levels are for truly confident and very able readers in Year 6, (or super-confident Year 5 readers), and although they may only be suitable for a very select group of readers, these children require stimulating books that stretch and challenge them and keep them wanting to read at this critical time.
+An important part of our role, which is only possible because we read every book within our collections, is to ensure these books are carefully selected to challenge advanced readers without containing inappropriate content for primary-aged children.
+Children reading at greater depth can be left with a poor choice of dusty classics that may not appeal to their interests and sees them returning to old favourites from younger years.
+Our collections for very able readers offer a wealth of classic and contemporary literature to choose from a rich variety of captivating and rewarding books for your pupils to lose themselves in.

 Book Band storage